-Monaco Grand Prix 2024: how to get there and get around town?
+Monaco Grand Prix 2025: how to get there and get around town

 Summer is usually a very busy time in Monaco.
 With its many sporting events, the Principality is a magnet for sports fans in general and motor sports fans in particular.

-Three races will take place this year from 27 April to 26 May, : the E-Prix, the Historic Grand Prix and the F1 Grand Prix.
+The traditional F1 Grand Prix will be taking place in the Principality’s streets.
 And while many cars will battle it out on the track, many more will be bringing spectators into town.
 Here’s our advice on how to not get stuck in a jam!

 Train and bus: a safe bet